robertonscjr/djinns/README.md

 This might be useful for you because you can save time with coding and documentation as the API is specified.

-This project is a wrapper around the [Flask](https://github.com/pallets/flask) that has automations for code generation.
+This project is a wrapper around the [Flask](https://github.com/pallets/flask) that has automations for code and docs generation.

 # Quickstart